joes0451/SDKManager/ReadMe.txt

-After you check the "Accept licenses" checkbox, licenses will automatically be accepted, and when an AVD is created it will do an Enter for the default choice for the:
+After you check the "Accept licenses" checkbox, licenses will automatically be accepted, and when an AVD is created it will do an Enter for the default choice for the prompt:

 'Do you wish to create a custom hardware profile? [no]'

-prompt.

-SDK Manager 1.1.9:
-    New fixes that allow 'Manage AVDs->Create', and possibly more, to now work.

 SDK Manager 1.2.0:
     Option workaround for "Installed Build Tools revision 32.0.0 is corrupted" dx.bat issues.

-SDK Manager 1.2.1:
+SDK Manager 1.3.0:
-    Fixed 'avdmanager list device' not working issue.
-    This will make creating AVDs much more reliable.
+    Detects new recommended SDK directory structure resulting in improved operations.
+    Improved device list for AVDs.

 Please let me know of any issues so that